"Verily, this is fasting and prayer, or in other words, rejoicing and prayer."

 By focusing more on spiritual nourishment and less on physical, fasting allows us to rejoice in the blessings of spiritual growth and service to others.
 The joy in fasting comes from the blessings it brings and the opportunity to assist those in need through fast offerings, weaving the practice intimately with love and service—core components of rejoicing in the gospel.

-Thank you for taking a little time on my personal study that I share.
-And if you want to dive more about topic out of it, here's the link from conference messages on the same topic.
-I recommend reading Howard W. Hunters talk about the Fast day which focused on historical background and Joseph Wirthlin for more Doctrinal.
-Thank you once again and see you on my next post.
+Thank you for taking a little time to check out my personal study that I share.
+And if you want to dive more into the topic, here's the link from conference messages on the same topic.
+I recommend reading Howard W. Hunter's talk about the Fast day, which focused on the historical background, and Joseph Wirthlin for more Doctrinal.
+Thank you once again, and see you in my next post.

-Some trivia, the Word "Fast or Fasting" was mentioned about 11 times in Doctrine and Covenants excluding section heading.
-So far that's the best that I had counted.
-If you think I'm wrong contact me ASAP and point me where I missed it. 😁
+Some trivia, the Word "Fast or Fasting" was mentioned about 11 times in Doctrine and Covenants, excluding section headings.
+So far, that's the best that I had counted.
+If you think I'm wrong, contact me ASAP and point out where I missed it. 😁

 Author -